 11 — Snake¶

-A complete grid-based game with deterministic input handling, recording/playback, and structured entity lifecycle management.
+A grid-based game with deterministic input and entity lifecycle management.

 Schema¶